 BACP membership has a number of ‘levels’ and all Registered Members, like myself, will be listed on the BACP Register.
-This register is one of eleven registered accredited by the Professional Standards Authority for Health and Social Care for counsellors in the UK, and one of ten for psychotherapists.
-It is the largest association for counsellors in the UK.
+This register is one of eleven registers accredited by the Professional Standards Authority for Health and Social Care for counsellors in the UK, and one of ten for psychotherapists.
+The BACP is the largest association for counsellors in the UK.

 Can the BACP help me if I have a complaint about a therapist or a counselling service?

 I should mention that if you are seeing me and have a problem with any aspect of our work together, please contact me and I will do my best to put things right.
-This would apply if you are seeing another therapist (though please contact them!)
-However, sometimes, for many reasons, this isn’t possible.
+This would apply if you are seeing another therapist (though please contact them, and not me!)
+However, sometimes this isn’t possible.

-If you don’t feel you can talk to your therapist, they provide a service called Ask Kathleen.
+If you don’t feel you can talk to your therapist, they provide a service that used to be called Ask Kathleen but is now called Get help with counselling concerns service.
 You can speak to a professional advisor who can help you understand the BACP member complaints process before you start.

-What else does the BACP offer that could be helpful to me?
+What else does the BACP offer that could be helpful to clients?

-Aside from being able to search for therapists, or complain about their conduct, there are a range of other resources on their website that you might find useful.
+Aside from being able to search for therapists, or raise concerns about their conduct, there are a range of other resources on their website that you might find useful.

 One article looks at what happens in therapy.
 Though it is quite short, it gives you a sense of the structure you should expect from a session.
 Especially the first time you see a therapist.